danchoi/vmail/README.markdown

 saved in the file.
 In that case, you'll prompted for the password each time you start vmail.

+### Other configuration items

+    server: localhost
+    port: 2999

+Server and port configuration pairs let you specify the IMAP connection details.
+This can be useful if you are behind a firewall, and can't use IMAP, but can create an SSH tunnel: ssh -f user@example.com -L 2999:imap.gmail.com:9993 -N

 ## Contacts autocompletion

 vmail uses vim autocompletion to help you auto-complete email addresses.